oracle-quickstart/oci-httpd/README.md

 display_name | Name of the Http server instance. image_id | OCID of an image for an instance to use.
-For more information, see [Oracle Cloud Infrastructure: Images](https://docs.cloud.oracle.com/iaas/images/). shape | Shape to be used on the master instance. user_data | Provide your own base64-encoded data to be used by `Cloud-Init` to run custom scripts or provide custom `Cloud-Init` configuration for master instance. http_port | Port for HTTP traffic. enable_https | Enable HTTPs in the backend Apache HTTP server. https_port | Port for HTTPs traffic.
+For more information, see [Oracle Cloud Infrastructure: Images](https://docs.cloud.oracle.com/iaas/images/). shape | Shape to be used on the master instance. http_port | Port for HTTP traffic. enable_https | Enable HTTPs in the backend Apache HTTP server. https_port | Port for HTTPs traffic.